capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

 * Users must be able to join existing parties/rooms with the correct code.
 * Users can create guilds to host multiple guild parties and assign multiple quests.
 * Users can start, play, and finish a quest solo or with a party.
-* Users can take turns answering a question/problem within a quest (game).
+* For multiplayer quests, users must take turns answering a question/problem within a quest.
 * Game must include a timer for each party member.
 * Game must be able to generate coding problems based on topic and difficulty chosen.
+* Chosen background from the quest form must display during the ongoing quest.
 * Game must be able grade answers based on correct and incorrect user(s) input.
 * Users can opt out or leave a started quest.
-* Users must be able to log out.
-* A user must be able to play a quest in single player (by themself).
-* Users must able to play a quest together (multiplayer; two player).
-* Users should see a quest results at the end of each quest (either victory or defeat).

 * Users must be able to toggle dark mode or light mode during ongoing quests (depending on their preference).
 * Users must able to view, access, and modifiy a code editor component to submit their answers.
 * Dragon sprite should be able to: